bottlelee/ansible-elk-deploy/README.md

 1. At least 4 CPUs, 8GB ram, 148G free disk space.

 ## Steps ##
-1. Copy `hosts.ini.sample` to `hosts`, and edit it base on your real environment.
+1. Copy `hosts.ini.sample` to `hosts.ini`, and edit it base on your real environment.
 1. Run `ansible-playbook 00-download.yml` if you haven't got any packages.
-1. Run `ansible-playbook 01-env_init.yml` to initial all your hosts.
-1. Run `ansible-playbook 03-deploy_elasticsearch.yml` to deploy elasticsearch cluster.
-1. Run `ansible-playbook 04-deploy_kibana.yml` to deploy kibana.
-1. Run `ansible-playbook 05-deploy_logstash.yml` to deploy logstash.
-1. Run `ansible-playbook 06-deploy_beats.yml` to install beats agent for your ELK stack.
+1. Run `ansible-playbook play-all.yml` to start fresh deploy.

-## DNS config
-### TODO

-## How to send datas from outside hosts to ELK
+## How to send data to ELK from outside hosts
 1. Make sure outside hosts can access the ELK network.
-1. Assume you are using beats as data collect client, use the `logstash` hosts' IP in output section, or you can use `logstash.service.consul` after you setup the [nameservers](#DNS config)
+1. Assume you are using beats as data collect client, use the `logstash` hosts' IP in output section, or you can use `logstash.service.consul` after you setup the [nameservers]

 ## Maintain
 ### Upgrade
-1. Set the value of 'elk_version' in `group_vars/all.yml`, then run step 03 to 06 will rolling upgrade your services to the new version.
+1. Set the value of 'elk_version' in `group_vars/all.yml`, then run `ansible-playbook 98-upgrade_elk_cluster.yml` will rolling upgrade your services to the new version.

-  1. `ansible-playbook deploy_elasticsearch.yml`
-  1. `ansible-playbook deploy_kibana.yml`
-  1. `ansible-playbook deploy_logstash.yml`
+## Read more in `docs/handbook.md`

 ---